orgrinrt/objkit/README.md

    Maintains, where possible, rust's type system through trait bounds, for example for the clone_box pattern, by enforcing implementors be
    `Clone + 'static` without runtime checks.
 3. **Minimal overhead abstractions**:
-   Introduces no overhead beyond the inherent dynamic dispatch required when working with trait objects.
-Avoids additional indirection layers or heap allocations that would degrade performance compared to a manually written implementation.
+   ~~Introduces no overhead beyond the inherent dynamic dispatch required when working with trait objects.
+Avoids additional indirection layers or heap allocations that would degrade performance compared to a manually written implementation.~~ **NOTE: right now this is a work in progress and does not necessarily hold true**
 4. **Reduces manual boilerplate**:
    Replaces error-prone manual auxiliary traits, blanket implementations, and explicit method forwarding typically needed for the clone_box pattern.